 Juncus microcephalus Kunth APNI*

-Capsule shorter than (rarely equalling or slightly longer than) outer tepals, obovoid to ellipsoid, obtuse, apiculate, dark red-brown at least near apex.
+Capsule shorter than to equalling outer tepals, obovoid to ellipsoid, obtuse, apiculate, dark red-brown at least near apex, otherwise pale yellow-brown.
+Seeds 0.4–0.5 mm long, c.
+0.2 mm diam.

 Other Australian states: *Vic. *Tas. *W.A.